 All entering students must be proficient in mathematics, engineering analysis, and computer programming.
 Students not meeting these requirements may be admitted on a probationary basis and given a plan of remedial undergraduate coursework.
 No graduate credit will be granted for these courses.
 Normally, all master's and doctoral candidates in aerospace engineering shall enroll in the Graduate Seminar (AE 5101) a minimum of three times (see course description).
 Repeat enrollments shall require an oral presentation of thesis/dissertation results.
 All candidates are required to select a Supervising Professor and obtain an approved program of work in the second full semester or after 12 hours are completed.

+Both Master’s degree plans also require completion of six credits in a minor area.
+In most cases, the minor is satisfied by taking AE 5351 Analytical Methods in Engineering, AE 5352 Engineering Analysis, or approved mathematics courses.
 For students with exceptional mathematics background, the minor may be composed of two courses selected by the student and Supervising Professor that are deemed supportive of the student's area of concentration and meet approval of the Graduate Advisor.

-For any of the Master's degree plans, the balance of the required coursework hours may be chosen by the Supervising Professor to meet the student's needs and interests.
+The balance of the required coursework hours may be chosen by the Supervising Professor to meet the student's needs and interests.
 Normally these additional elective courses should be selected from the offerings of the Program in Aerospace Engineering or the Program in Mechanical Engineering.
 Courses taken outside the two programs require approval of the student's Supervising Professor as well as the Graduate Advisor.

 The Ph.D. degree can be tailored to satisfy the individual student's aspirations in choice of the area of specialization, while at the same time providing a broad range of knowledge in the major technical areas comprising the field of aerospace engineering.
 The program will generally require two to three years of full-time study beyond the Master's degree and will include a scholarly dissertation that provides an original contribution to the literature in aerospace engineering.

-All entering the Ph.D. program are required to take, at the first opportunity, the Ph.D.
-Diagnostic Exam: this is offered once per year on the first Saturday in October.
 Possible outcomes of this evaluation are: 1) continuation in the doctoral program, 2) approval to continue with certain specified remedial work, 3) failure with approval to retake, 4) termination in the program.

 The grade of R (research in progress) is a permanent grade; completing course requirements in a later semester cannot change it.
 To receive credit for an R-graded course, the student must continue to enroll in the course until a passing grade is received.